boardzilla/boardzilla-docs/docs/ui/customizing-ui.md

 You can customize the appearance and layout behaviour of all your game elements.
 In Boardzilla, it is easy to build the UI iteratively.
 You start with the default raw look.
-It is possible to develop the entire game using the default UI, and only start customizing once all the rules are working.
+It is possible to develop the entire game using this default UI, and only start customizing once all the rules are working.
 In many ways, the default UI is easier to use during development since when troubleshooting issues, you can safely rule out the UI code and see plainly how